MicrosoftDocs/bot-docs/articles/conversation-designer/conversation-designer-dialogues.md

 ---
-title: Language understanding | Microsoft Docs
+title: Define a dialogue as a Do action | Microsoft Docs
-description: How to set up language understanding task trigger using LUIS
+description: Learn how to set up dialogue as a Do action.
 author: vkannan
 manager: rstand
 ms.topic: article